pvcraven/2017_web_security/source/data_validation/data_validation.rst

 How to code Data Validation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Why is Data Valdidatin important?
+Why is Data Validation important?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Conclusion